junqing-zhang/junqing-zhang.github.io/_posts/2020-01-22-blog-post-latex.md

 # Software
 ## Offline Software
- * If you are using LaTex with Windows, I strongly suggest to use the combination of Miktex+TeXnicCenter+Sumatra PDF viewer.
+There are many Latex editors available and many of them are free to use.
+If you are using LaTex with Windows, I strongly suggest to use the combination of Miktex+TeXnicCenter+Sumatra PDF viewer.
 They are very handy to use.
  * Download Link: [http://www.texniccenter.org/download/](http://www.texniccenter.org/download/){:target="_blank"}
  * Please click [here](https://granasat.ugr.es/wp-content/uploads/2018/02/How_to_Sumatra_EN.pdf){:target="_blank"} for a tutorial about the installation and setup.